The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings: Theory appendix

 \begin{proposition}[General Cascade Identity] Under Assumptions~1$'$ and~2$'$, for any allocation mechanism with $K$ fixed-supply goods,

 The 2SLS coefficient $\beta_k$ equals the total societal effect of expanding the supply of good~$k$ by one unit, including all equilibrium reallocations through the mechanism. \end{proposition}

 The result holds because the 2SLS estimand inverts the full first-stage matrix, and the first-stage matrix is exactly the object that governs how the mechanism reallocates goods when supply changes.
 In a queue system, $\Pi$ encodes how lottery outcomes redistribute students across programs.
 In a market, $\Pi$ encodes how price changes redistribute goods across consumers.
-In either case, inverting $\Pi$ traces out the full chain of adjustments that a supply expansion triggers---the cascade.
+In either case, inverting $\Pi$ traces out the full chain of adjustments that a supply expansion triggers: the cascade.
 The institution determines the content of $\Pi$; the algebra that converts $\Pi$ and the reduced form into a policy effect is the same regardless.

 The identity fails when the supply of some good~$j$ inside the system responds endogenously to the expansion of good~$k$.
 If $\bar{Q}_j$ is not fixed, then the mechanism need not fully offset the cross-effect $\pi_{jk}$ through reallocation: part of the adjustment is absorbed by a change in total quantity rather than a redistribution among individuals.
 The cascade equation then overstates the reallocation component and understates the quantity-adjustment component, and $\bfT \neq \bfbeta$.
-This is why the fixed-supply condition---whether enforced by administrative capacity constraints, regulatory quotas, physical limits, or short-run inelasticity---is the essential assumption, not the details of the allocation mechanism.
+This is why the fixed-supply condition is the essential assumption, not the details of the allocation mechanism.